MiguelDzn2/ProjetoCG/rules_to_edit/phases.md

 - `ArrowManager`: Manages arrow creation, movement, and lifecycle
 - `UIManager.show_ui_for_gameplay_phase()`: Sets up score, streak, and collision displays

+## End Screen Phase

+### Purpose
+The End Screen Phase is triggered when the gameplay ends (typically when the music finishes).
+It displays the final score and provides options for the player to either restart the current level or return to the Selection Phase.

+### Visual Setup
+- **Camera Position**: Maintains the current gameplay camera position
+- **UI Elements**:
+  - Final score display prominently shown
+  - "Replay" option with 'R' key indicator
+  - "Return to Selection" option with 'C' key indicator
+  - Background overlay to focus attention on the end screen
+- **Game State**: All gameplay elements (arrows, animations) are paused or stopped

+### Controls
+- **R Key**: Restart the current level (return to Gameplay Phase with the same instrument)
+- **C Key**: Return to Selection Phase to choose a different instrument

+### Implementation Details
+- `Game._transition_to_end_screen()`: Handles the transition from Gameplay to End Screen
+- `Game.handle_end_screen_input()`: Processes input during the end screen phase
+- `UIManager.show_ui_for_end_screen()`: Creates and displays the end screen UI elements
+- `UIManager.update_end_screen()`: Updates the final score display
+- `UIManager.hide_end_screen()`: Removes end screen elements when transitioning away

+### Transition Triggers
+The End Screen Phase is triggered when:
+1. The music track finishes playing during gameplay
+2. The game detects that the gameplay session has ended
+3. The system automatically transitions from `GamePhase.GAMEPLAY` to `GamePhase.END_SCREEN`

 ## Phase Transition

 The transition from Selection to Gameplay Phase occurs when: